MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ### Configure integration with Azure AD

+>[!NOTE]
+>When configuring an application with SSO in Azure AD, or other identity providers, one field that may be listed as optional is the sign-on URL setting.
+Note that this field may be required for Conditional Access App Control to work.

 Use the following steps to create an Azure AD Conditional Access policy that routes app sessions to Cloud App Security.
 For other IdP solutions, see [Configure integration with other IdP solutions](#configure-integration-with-other-idp-solutions).

 1. In Azure AD, browse to **Security** > **Conditional Access**.